Air Combat Command

 20th Fighter Wing, Shaw AFB, South Carolina (F-16CJ)

-Other 9th Air Force units include the 819th RED HORSE Squadron at Malmstom AFB, Montana, and the 823rd RED HORSE Squadron at Hurlburt Field, Florida.
+Other Ninth Air Force units include the 819th RED HORSE Squadron at Malmstom AFB, Montana, and the 823rd RED HORSE Squadron at Hurlburt Field, Florida.

 U.S. Air Forces Central Command (AFCENT) at Shaw AFB is also headquarters to AFCENT, the air component of U.S. Central Command, a regional unified command.
 AFCENT is responsible for air operations (either unilaterally or in concert with coalition partners) and developing contingency plans in support of national objectives for USCENTCOM's 20-nation area of responsibility in Southwest Asia.
 Additionally, AFCENT manages an extensive supply and equipment prepositioning program at several sites within its area of responsibility.

-Tenth Air Force, headquartered at Naval Air Station Joint Reserve Base, Fort Worth, Texas, commands Air Force Reserve Command units that, when mobilized, are gained by five other major commands, including ACC.
-Tenth Air Force directs the activities of more than 13,300 reservists and 900 civilians located at 30 installations throughout the U.S. to ensure they maintain the highest combat capability to augment active forces in support of national objectives.
+Tenth Air Force, headquartered at Naval Air Station Joint Reserve Base, Fort Worth, Texas, commands Air Force Reserve Command units.
+Tenth Air Force directs the activities of more than 13,300 reservists and 900 civilians located at 30 installations, consisting of six fighter wings, three air rescue units, one bomber squadron, one combat operations squadron, and one airborne warning and control group, throughout the U.S. to ensure they maintain the highest combat capability to augment active forces in support of national objectives.

-In its numbered air force role, Twelfth Air Force is responsible for the combat readiness of 10 active-duty wings and one direct reporting unit.
+In its numbered air force role, Twelfth Air Force is responsible for the combat readiness of 7 active-duty wings and one direct reporting unit.
 These subordinate commands operate more than 800 aircraft with more than 64,000 uniformed and civilian Airmen.
-The command is also responsible for the operational readiness of gained wings and other units of the Air Force Reserve and Air National Guard.
+The command is also responsible for the operational readiness of wings and other units of the Air National Guard.

 355th Fighter Wing, Davis-Monthan AFB, Arizona (A/OA-10)